Languages of Taiwan: Taiwanese Hokkien

 Commonly known as Taiwanese (臺語, Tâi-gí) and officially referred as Taiwanese Hokkien (臺灣閩南語 (Tâi-oân Bân-lâm-gú)); Taiwanese Hokkien is the most-spoken native language in Taiwan, spoken by about 70% of the population.
 Linguistically, it is a subgroup of Southern Min languages variety originating in southern Fujian province and is spoken by many overseas Chinese throughout Southeast Asia.

 There are both colloquial and literary registers of Taiwanese.
 Colloquial Taiwanese has roots in Old Chinese.
 Literary Taiwanese, which was originally developed in the 10th century in Fujian and based on Middle Chinese, was used at one time for formal writing but is now largely extinct.
-Due to the era of Taiwan under Japanese rule, a large amount of loanwords from Japanese also appear in Taiwanese.
+Due to the era of Taiwan under Japanese rule, a large number of loanwords from Japanese also appear in Taiwanese.
 The loanwords may be read in Kanji through Taiwanese pronunciation or simply use the Japanese pronunciation.
 These reasons make the modern writing Taiwanese in a mixed script of traditional Chinese characters and Latin-based systems such as pe̍h-ōe-jī or the Taiwanese romanization system derived from pe̍h-ōe-jī in official use since 2006.

 Recent work by scholars such as Ekki Lu, Sakai Toru, and Lí Khîn-hoāⁿ (also known as Tavokan Khîn-hoāⁿ or Chin-An Li), based on former research by scholars such as Ông Io̍k-tek, has gone so far as to associate part of the basic vocabulary of the colloquial language with the Austronesian and Tai language families; however, such claims are not without controversy.
 Recently there has been a growing use of Taiwanese Hokkien in the broadcast media.